Across the Federation, we strive to prepare our children for a future in an environment which is shaped by technology.

 The provision we offer and the opportunities given equip the pupils with computational thinking and creativity in order to understand the principles of information and computation and how digital systems work alongside programming.

-The above statements are met through the implementation of the Entrust Education technologies Computing Scheme of Work.
+The above National Curriculum statements are met through the implementation of the Entrust Education technologies Computing Scheme of Work.
 Please click on the link for further information about this scheme.
 Entrust Computing Scheme of Work

-Alongside this, we deliver Digital literacy though specific lessons aligned to the Education for a connected world through the Project Evolve Toolkit.
+We deliver this Digital literacy though specific lessons aligned to the Education for a connected world through the Project Evolve Toolkit.
 This provision ensures they become digitally literate so that they can express themselves and develop their ideas through information and computer technology– at a level suitable for the future workplace and as active participants in a digital world.
 The strands that we cover are shown below.